 What is 'Make the Change'?

-Make the Change (MtC) is a framework that provides a unified, coordinated and collaborative approach to sustainability education and engagement across NSW.
+Make the Change: A Framework for Education and Engagement for Sustainability 2014-2021 is a framework that provides a unified, coordinated and collaborative approach to sustainability education and engagement across NSW.
 It was developed by AAEE NSW in partnership with NSW Office of Environment and Heritage (OEH).

 How do I use 'Make the Change'?